cado-security/product-help/docs/cado-response/integrations/tines.md

 ### Adding your Platform Base URL

 To tell Tines the Platform Base URL of a Cado Response instance, you'll need to add it as a Resource.
-In order to do this, you'll need to open your Tines Dashboard, and go to the **/** page.
+In order to do this, you'll need to open your Tines Dashboard, and go to the **Resources** page.
 Click the **New Resource** button and name it `CadoRepsonse_URL` and paste the Platform Base URL into the builder.

 ### Testing your Settings

 To make sure you've done all the following steps correctly, please follow along with the following test procedure:

-1. Create a new story in Tines through the Tines Dashboard
+1. Create a new story in Tines through the Tines Dashboard.
 2. Drag the **List Cado Response Projects** HTTP Request template from the **Public Templates** repository in the left-hand sidebar.
 3. Click the new action and click **Run**.
 4. Check the **Action Events** for a `200 OK` HTTP code.